KxSystems/pykx/docs/getting-started/quickstart.md

 ## Interacting with PyKX Objects

-PyKX objects can be interacted with in a variety of ways, through indexing using Pythonic syntax, passing PyKX objects to q/numpy functions, querying via SQL/qSQL syntax or through the use of q functionality via the context interface.
-Each of these is described in more depth throughout this documentation but examples of each are provided here
+PyKX objects can be interacted with in a variety of ways, through indexing using Pythonic syntax, passing PyKX objects to q/NumPy functions, querying via SQL/qSQL syntax or through the use of q functionality via the context interface.
+Each of these is described in more depth throughout this documentation but examples of each are provided here.

 * Create a PyKX list and interact with the list using indexing and slices.